nsdfxela/nsdfxela.github.io/generating_avatar_mac.markdown

 ![](assets/img/mac/a_7.png)

 The third way is available if your mobile device is an iPhone.
-The button "Import from iOS" will appear at the bottom.
+The button "Import from iOS" will appear at the bottom part of the window.
 Press it and select "Take a photo".

 ![](assets/img/mac/a_import_iphone_1.png)

-After that a camera application will open on your iOS device.
-Just take a selfie and it will instantly be uploaded on your Mac.
+After that, a camera application will open on your iOS device.
+Just take a selfie and it will instantly be uploaded to your Mac.

 ![](assets/img/mac/a_import_iphone_2.png)